 The results presented in this section serve as supporting evidence for Section 4.3 and Table 2.
-We include the full results of 68 models on MMLU subset unlearning in Table 22.
+We include the full results of 68 models on MMLU subsets unlearning in Table 18.
 For all models, ECO results in minimal to no performance loss on the corresponding retain subject, attributed to the prompt classifier's low false positive rate.

 Note that the forget accuracy for economics remains at 35.8 across multiple models.
-We manually inspected the predictions of these models and found that the corrupted prompts bias the predictions toward answer D. Given that the correct answers for the economics questions in MMLU are not uniformly distributed, with about 35% being D, the answers are still considered as random-guessing.
+We manually inspected the predictions of these models and found that the corrupted prompts bias the predictions towards answer D. Given that the correct answers for the economics questions in MMLU are not uniformly distributed, with about 35% being D, the answers is still considered as random-guessing.
 Therefore, the universal effectiveness of our method is maintained.

 In Figure 4, we visualize the average MMLU subset accuracy versus the model size.
-The pattern observed on MMLU subsets mirrors that of the WMDP benchmark: while prompting could significantly reduce performance in some cases, the unlearned model maintains high accuracy.
-ECO consistently reduces the accuracy to random-guessing across all model sizes.
+The pattern observed on MMLU subsets remains the same on that of the WMDP benchmark: while prompting could reduce the performance by a lot in some cases, the unlearned model maintains high accuracy.
+ECO consistently reduce the accuracy to random-guessing across all model sizes.